 - Exhibition at UMSL at Grand Center

-- Grand Prize and category winners will receive a framed print of their winning photograph
+- A framed print of their winning photograph

 - Entries should have a title, caption and personal reflection as outlined on the entry form.